niickmerc/MiProperties/README.md

 modules, I began to realize that much of the guards I developed for my collections could have been mitigated if I just used a collection that didn't allow for duplicate entries.

+Finally, I would refactor my model and UI classes to integrate exception handling.
+I've mapped out the exceptions required by my classes, so it shouldn't be too much of a hassle to refactor.

-Overall, this project provided me with an excellent entry point into the software engineering process, and I'm excited to continue building on this skillset in future courses.
+Overall, this project provided me with an excellent entry point into the software engineering process, and I'm excited to continue building on these skills in future courses.